pytest-dev/pytest-metadata/README.rst

 Requirements
 ------------

-You will need the following prerequisites in order to use pytest-metadata:
+You will need the following in order to use pytest-metadata:

-- Python 2.7, 3.6, PyPy, or PyPy3
+- Python 2.7, 3.6+, PyPy, or PyPy3

 Installation
 ------------